-Those Governmental Units which have executed Loan Agreements and sold Municipal Bonds to the Bank, from time to time, and which have debt currently outstanding, are listed in Part A of Appendix B to this Official Statement.
-The Bank has received approving opinions from bond counsel to each Governmental Unit with respect to Municipal Bonds purchased by the Bank to the effect that such Municipal Bonds are payable as to both principal and interest from ad valorem taxes, which may be levied without limit as to rate or amount upon all the property within the territorial limits of each such Governmental Unit and taxable by it.
+The 2005 Resolution requires that the Bank receive approving opinions from bond counsel to each Governmental Unit with respect to Municipal Bonds being purchased by the Bank to the effect that such Municipal Bonds are payable as to both principal and interest from ad valorem taxes, which may be levied without limit as to rate or amount upon all the property within the territorial limits of each such Governmental Unit and taxable by it.
+No representation is made by the Bank as to the completeness or accuracy of the information set forth therein.